jgille/dropwizard-monitoring/README.md

 Usage
 -----

-Documentation needed, but have a look in the sample-app module.
+Documentation needed, but have a look in the dropwizard-sample-app module.

 Building and testing
 --------------------